tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

   * Leverages DynamoDB for coordination and checkpointing (one row in the table per shard)
     * Make sure you provision enough WCU/ RCU
     * Or use On-Demand for DynamoDB
-    * Otherwise DynamoDB my slow down in KCL (there might be an exam question my KCL is not reading fast enough, even throughputs in my Kinesis.
+    * Otherwise DynamoDB may slow down in KCL (there might be an exam question my KCL is not reading fast enough, even throughputs in my Kinesis.
 The problem is that you have underprovisioned DynamoDB)
     * Record processors will process the data.
 It makes easy to threat messages